OADA/oada-formats/docs/oada-tools.md

   _type: 'application/vnd.oada.as-harvested.yield-moisture-dataset.1+json',
   description: "Here is an example schema using indexing keyword",

-  // These are all vocab terms:
+  // These are all vocab terms, ordering specified by array order:
   indexing: [ 'year-index', 'crop-index', 'geohash-index' ],

   // And here is the regular schema for this content type: